 Local Government And Council Security CPD

-No-one knows what they will face each day at work and being trained correctly is essential to the well being and safety of employees and the general public.
+No one knows what they will face each day at work so being trained correctly is essential to the well being and safety of employees and the general public.

 Council Investigation & Covert Operations

-Local Government has a wide range of responsibilities for Investigating Complaints, Dealing with Anti-Social Behaviour, licensing, and enforcement duties within their area of authority, with some councils sharing the burden of financial expense with adjoining Local Authorities.
+Local Government has a wide range of responsibilities for Investigating Complaints, Dealing with Anti-Social Behaviour, licensing, and enforcement duties so, within their area of authority, some councils are sharing the burden of financial expense with adjoining Local Authorities.